KNX-IOT/knx-iot.github.io/_pages/knx_ipa.md

 How the actual function of the system is configured across the devices is achieved by the configuration data.

+_Note: You will come accross the term "resource" in this documentation.
+This word is used synonymously with "data point", so they are interchangeable in the context of KNX IoT._

 ### Configuration Data